Davshiv20/davshiv20.github.io/content/books/hands-on-machine-learning-with-scikit-learn-keras-and-tensorflow.md

 ### My Thoughts

 I really like how the author encourages active engagement and requires the reader to truly grapple with the technical concepts, rather than simply presenting everything in an overly simplified manner.
-I've only read one chapter so I can't say for sure, but I can assume that this project provides a solid foundation for the rest of the book and the chapters ahead.
+I've only read one chapter so I can't say for sure, but I can assume that this chapter provides a solid foundation for the rest of the book.
 It's fair to say that I am excited to dive in further and write better content on it as I proceed.

 ---